ubc-library-rc/intro-AGOL/content/story-map.md

 To start from scratch, go to [Story Maps](https://storymaps.arcgis.com/) and click on **New Story.**

-For this workshop, we'll use a different method to build a story map like this [one](https://arcg.is/0qWneL)
+For this workshop, we'll use a different method.

 To Do
 {: .label .label-green }